Things to remember

 Pennsylvania College of Technology is committed to managing funds entrusted to the institution as efficiently as possible.
 During 2011-12, the cost to the College for providing an option for students and parents to use credit and debit cards to pay tuition bills exceeded $460,000.
 In order to continue providing an option for credit and debit card payments, card payments will be processed through a third-party vendor, who will assess a 2.75% convenience fee for each transaction.
 This will ensure the cost of the service impacts only those who choose to use it.

-What credit and debit cards are accepted for student account payments?
+What credit and debit cards are accepted for tuition payments?

 - Discover Card